It is good to be the church together.

 A life-long member of the Christian Church (Disciples of Christ), Lee is a graduate of Albion College and earned her M.Div. from the Divinity School at the University of Chicago as a Disciples Divinity House scholar.
 She now serves on the Board of Trustees of the Disciples Divinity House and the governing board of the North Carolina Council of Churches.
 Previously, she served on the editorial board of The Young Clergy Women Project, as a Disciples Peace Fellowship Intern, and as the Minister of Faith and Family at First Christian Church (Disciples of Christ) in Falls Church, Virginia.

-She is the co-author of two books: The Gifts of Gilead (Chalice Press, 2005), and Hopes and Fears: Everyday Theology for New Parents and Other Tired, Anxious People (Alban Institute, 2012), and is currently at work on a new project that explores questions of living faithfully with abundance.
+She is the author of several books: More than Enough: Living Abundantly in a Culture of Excess (WestminsterJohnKnox, 2016), Hopes and Fears: Everyday Theology for New Parents and Other Tired, Anxious People with Bromleigh McCleneghan (Alban Institute, 2012), and The Gifts of Gilead with Amy Lignitz Harken (Chalice Press, 2005).
 Her writing has appeared in Practicing Families, Fidelia’s Sisters, and the Christian Century magazine.
 Read more about Lee’s writing at www.leehullmoses.com.

 Lee and her family–husband Rob and kids Jonathan and Harper–have been a part of First Christian Church since 2009.

 Melissa graduated from Wake Forest University School of Divinity with her Master of Divinity in 2011.
 She has been a life-long member of the Evangelical Lutheran Church in America (ELCA) and is originally from Iowa.
 In Iowa, she studied Communications and Religion at Wartburg College, a college of the ELCA.
 Melissa joined the Christian Church (Disciples of Christ) in 2015.